 Filing a claim can award you compensation that can offset the costs of medical bills, lost wages, as well as general pain and suffering.
 If you slipped and fell inside of a store and plan to file a personal injury claim, there is certain information available to you that can help ensure you get the financial damages you deserve.

 7-Eleven, and other convenience store retailers, must ensure that each store provides customers with a safe premises and shopping experience.
 Usually, an employee handbook offers guidelines on keeping the store in safe conditions, such as by regularly cleaning the floors and checking for spills, as well as putting up warning signs in the case of a hazardous condition.
 Still, slip and fall scenarios may happen.

-There are many possible situations in which you may be injured by a slip and fall accident inside of a 7-Eleven.
+There are many possible situations in which you could be injured by a slip and fall accident.
 These scenarios include:

 - Slipping on a spill from a leaky drink machine or cooler

 - Slipping on a spill from another customer’s beverage